Málaga, Spain Port Guide

 Getting Around

-The cruise terminal is conveniently located just a short walk from the city center, allowing passengers to easily explore on foot.
-Taxis and local buses are also readily available for those wishing to venture further.
+The cruise pier is conveniently located within walking distance of the city center, allowing passengers to explore easily on foot.
+Taxis and local buses are also readily available for those looking to venture further afield.

 Top Things to Do

-• Explore the Picasso Museum, dedicated to the famous artist born here.
+- Explore the Picasso Museum, showcasing works by the famous artist born here.

 Typical Weather

 Málaga enjoys a Mediterranean climate with hot summers and mild winters.
-The best time to visit is from late spring to early autumn when temperatures are warm and pleasant.
-Be prepared for occasional rain in the winter months.
+The best time to visit is from late spring to early autumn when temperatures are warm and pleasant, while the winter months can be cooler and wetter.

 What to Pack